 (Stay here and you literally sleep on top of history)

-A palace completed in the 1840s for Duke Ferdinand of Sachsen-Coburg and Gotha.
+A palais completed in the 1840s for the impressively-named Duke Ferdinand of Sachsen-Coburg and Gotha.
 The hotel actually rests on part of Vienna’s medieval city fortifications.

-Go inside to see the walls incorporated within the hotel architecture: quite remarkable and rather unique.
+Go inside to see those ancient walls incorporated within the hotel, creating a quite remarkable and rather unique architecture.

 The palais also has a musical connection (like so many of its colleagues in the city).
-Johann Strauss II premiered a polka and a waltz here, written in honour of Queen Victoria and her husband, Prince Albert.
+Johann Strauss II premiered a polka and a waltz here, written in honour of Queen Victoria and her husband Prince Albert.
+You can hear Strauss’s genius all over Vienna today at the many historical concert venues.

 Palais Coburg lies just inside the old town, close to Stephansdom cathedral and also the Stadtpark with its numerous monuments to Vienna’s musical heroes (like Strauss).